ChorusOne/anthem/packages/cypress/README.md

 # Anthem Cypress Tests

-This is a set of Cypress e2e UI tests for Anthem.
+This is a set of Cypress e2e tests for Anthem.

 ## Development